Damià Forment

-Damià Forment (Valencia ca. 1475/1480 – Santo Domingo de la Calzada, 1540) was a Valencian Spanish architect and sculptor, considered the most important Spanish sculptor of the 16th century.
+Damià Forment (Alcorisa (Teruel) ca. 1475/1480 – Santo Domingo de la Calzada, 1540) was an Aragonese Spanish architect and sculptor, considered the most important Spanish sculptor of the 16th century.

-Forment studied in Rome and Florence before returning to his native town of Valencia.
-He worked there from 1500–09, and then moved to Zaragoza, where he kept his studio for the rest of his life.
+Forment studied in Rome and Florence before returning to [Valencia, Spain].
+He worked there from 1500 to 1509, and then moved to Zaragoza, where he kept his studio for the rest of his life.

 The sculptor Juan de Salas was one of his apprentices, and later was employed carving images for his master in wood and alabaster, being paid based on the area of the work.